james-pre/CheetahOS/README.md

 |---> Cannot find namespace `NodeBuffer` : replace reference to `NodeBuffer` with `any`. like `client: buffer: NodeBuffer; --> buffer: any;`

-|---> Property `put` in type `IndexedDBRWTransaction` is not assignable to the same property in base type 'AsyncKeyValueRWTransaction'.
+|---> Property `put` in type `IndexedDBRWTransaction` is not assignable to the same property in base type `AsyncKeyValueRWTransaction`.

  |---> change `(key: string, data: Buffer, overwrite: boolean, cb: BFSCallback<boolean>)`  to `(key: string, data: Buffer, overwrite: boolean, cb: any)`